sampsyo/cs6120/content/blog/2020-12-18-db-compiler/index.md

 The key operators needed are Scan, Select, Join and Group By/Aggregate.

-Joins are implemented by creating a hash table of one of it's inputs and then for each tuple of the other input, concatenating it with any matching tuple in the hash table.
+Joins are implemented by creating a hash table of one of its inputs and then for each tuple of the other input, concatenating it with any matching tuple in the hash table.
 Similarly, grouping is done by maintaining a map of the group by values to a bucket that contains all values in the group.
 Then, each aggregation function is computed over each bucket.

 ### Interpretation